Menu

 With a history of disordered eating habits, I finally stopped yo-yo dieting and calorie counting, obsessing over weighing myself and losing pounds on the scale, and instead focused on feeding myself nutritious, wholesome food at the start of 2018.
 This was a huge shift in how I viewed my health and how I looked after myself.

 I didn’t realise until I had given up these habits, just how much they were making my thyroid and endocrine health worse.
-Dieting can make you more hypothyroid, encourage blood sugar imbalances and worsen adrenal fatigue.
+Dieting can make you more hypothyroid, encourage blood sugar imbalances and worsen adrenal issues.
 My obsession with yo-yo dieting, restricting calories and focusing on my weight over how I physically felt were in fact not only hindering my ability to get my health back on track, but making it worse.

-I feel that more people need to go back to just eating healthily and exercising when they can, listening to their body and being more intuitive.
+I feel that more people need to go back to eating healthily and exercising when they can, listening to their body and being more intuitive.
 I took some qualifications in diet and nutrition and made an effort to focus on feeding myself really nutritious, wholesome food.
 In particular, I incorporated a lot of the recipes from this book in to my weekly meals.

-Changing My Exercise
+7. Changing My Exercise

 I always saw exercise as something to off-set how many calories I was consuming and not something that was good for my physical and mental health.
 This is not a good way to view exercise!